-Lenovo recently released the ThinkPad X1 Carbon Gen 7, which we found to be a highly refined and attractive rendition of one of the mainstays of the ThinkPad line of business laptops.
-Standing in its way is one of the best laptops money can buy, period, the Dell XPS 13.
+Lenovo recently released the ThinkPad X1 Carbon Gen 8, which we found to be a highly refined and attractive rendition of one of the mainstays of the ThinkPad line of business laptops.
+Standing in its way is one of the best laptops money can buy, period: The Dell XPS 13 Tiger Lake version, a flagship Dell model for 2021.
 The Dell isn’t officially aimed at business users, but it certainly provides the proper mix of performance, build quality, and support.

-Also, the XPS 13 beat the ThinkPad X1 Carbon to Intel’s 10th-gen CPUs, incorporating the Comet Lake version in a recent refresh.
+Also, the XPS 13 beat the ThinkPad X1 Carbon to Intel’s 11th-gen CPUs, incorporating the Tiger Lake version in a recent refresh.
 That gives the Dell another leg up.
 Can the ThinkPad X1 Carbon compete?

 The ThinkPad X1 Carbon underwent more of a change in this generation.
-It’s thinner, smaller, and lighter than the previous Gen 6 version, while still being constructed of a mix of magnesium allow and carbon fiber.
-The lid on the version that ships with the new 4K display (more on that later) has a woven carbon fiber pattern that’s quite attractive, but otherwise this is the same iconic black chassis with red accents as adorns the majority of ThinkPads.
+It’s thinner, smaller, and lighter than the previous Gen 6 version while still being constructed of a mix of magnesium alloy and carbon fiber.
+The lid on the version that ships with the new 4K display (more on that later) has a woven carbon fiber pattern that’s quite attractive, but otherwise this is the same iconic black chassis with red accents that adorns the majority of ThinkPads.

 The XPS 13 has the same snappy keyboard that fixed the mushy feel of some earlier versions, and we like it.
 The ThinkPad X1 Carbon sacrificed some key travel in this version to make the chassis thinner, but it’s still quite deep and has a precise mechanism.